-Hornist, composer, author, and professor, Randall Faust has contributed to the horn community both regionally, in Western Illinois, and internationally, through the IHS.
-At the time of his selection for the Punto award in 2009, Randy was host of the 41st International Horn Symposium in Macomb IL.
+Hornist, composer, author, and professor, Randall Faust has contributed to the horn community both regionally, in Western Illinois, and internationally, through the IHS and other organizations.
+Randy has participated in many IHS symposiums and was host of the 2009 International Horn Symposium in Macomb IL.

 Randy has benn the horn professor at Western Illinois University since 1997, hornist of the Camerata Woodwind Quintet and LaMoine Brass Quintet, and host of the annual Western Illinois Horn Festival and annual BrassFest.
 He has participated in regional and international symposiums.
 His compositions, including Quartet for Four Horns in memory of Philip Farkas, are often heard on concerts and in recordings.
 He has produced an instructional DVD, How to Stop a Horn.
 He performs and records, including works of contemporary composers.
 Performance credits include broadcasts over Peach State Public Radio during 12 years as principal horn of the Columbus (Georgia) Symphony Orchestra and recording as a member of the Clarion Wind Symphony.